mbagg4152/protein-flavonoid-thesis-project/README.md

 ---
 # Important Information About the Programs
 ## Flavonoid Code
+### Purpose
+Flavonoids are interesting and important chemical compounds produced by plants during various biological activities.
+Unfortunately, there is some

 ### How it works

  1. A list of plant pathways is built using the plant codes and the path map codes.
 For example, gmx00941 would refer to the flavonoid biosynthesis pathway for Glycine max (soybean).